rahulkj/rahulkj.github.io/_posts/2026-01-15-nginx-config-for-harbor.md

 ---
-title: "nginx configuration for exposing harbor"
+title: "NGINX Configuration for Exposing Harbor"
 date: 2026-01-15T11:25:00-06:00
 draft: false
 tags:
   - nginx
   - harbor
+  - reverse-proxy
+  - ssl
+  - containers
+  - homelab
+categories:
+  - containers
+  - networking
+  - homelab
 ---

-## nginx configuration for harbor
+## 🌐 NGINX Configuration for Harbor

 * Create the DNS records in your public DNS
 * Generate the certificates for your external harbor endpoint.
 I use letsencrypt.